openhwgroup/core-v-mcu-devkit/README.md

 # core-v-mcu-devkit
-This is the CORE-V MCU DevKit project, hosting the open-source artifacts for the CORE-V MCU Development Kit.
+The CORE-V MCU DevKit is an evaluation platform for the OpenHW RISC-V CV32E40P0 IP.
+More information can be found at the [CV32E40P0 repo](https://github.com/openhwgroup/cv32e40p0).

+## Organization

+1. Project Parts - the additional components required.
+2.